coala/projects/_reports/NitanshuVashistha.md

   to make enhancements in [corobo](https://github.com/coala/corobo) which is a bot used by the coala community to onboard newcomers and automate development tasks.
-  My project was dedicated make corobo secure by reducing its surface vulnerability.
-I also implemented a better testing infrastructure to test plugins , as well as to made the existing plugins configurable so that they can also be adapted by other communities to cater their needs.
+  My project was dedicated to make corobo secure by reducing its surface vulnerability.
+I also implemented a better testing infrastructure to test the plugins, as well as to make the existing plugins configurable so that they can also be adapted by other communities to cater their needs.
 social:
   - GitHub: